cosmos/sdk-tutorials/academy/3-my-own-chain/stored-game.md

     In this command:

     * `nextId` is explicitly made to be a `uint`.
 If you left it to Ignite's default, it would be a `string`.
     * You must add `--no-message`.
-If you omit it, Ignite CLI creates an `sdk.Msg` and an associated service, whose purpose is to overwrite your `SystemInfo` object.
+If you omit it, Ignite CLI creates an `sdk.Msg` and an associated service whose purpose is to overwrite your `SystemInfo` object.
 However, your `SystemInfo.NextId` must be controlled/incremented by the application and not by a player sending a value of their own choosing.
 Ignite CLI still creates convenient getters.

 * For the game type, because you are storing games by ID, you need a map.
 Instruct Ignite CLI with `scaffold map` using the `StoredGame` name: